-Explanation Quarter 3 Amount (£,000) Favourable / (Adverse) Outturn Amount (£,000) Favourable / (Adverse) Movement (£,000) Favourable / (Adverse) Internal Audit Employee costs - an adverse variance of £9k.
+Explanation Quarter 3 Amount (£,000) Favourable / (Adverse) Outturn Amount (£,000) Favourable / (Adverse) Movement (£,000) Favourable / (Adverse) Law and Governance Information Management Employee costs - an adverse variance of £79k, an increase of £13k since Quarter 3 mainly due to the cost of redundancy within the service.
+The overall adverse variance is attributable to the re-allocation of resources from the capital element of the JOSIE project to revenue.
+Land Charges - despite the increased level of activity in the housing market and consequently the increase in the number of searches carried out by the land charges team, a number of these were 'no fee' personal searches.
+There is an income shortfall of £17k, however this is an improvement of £37k since the previous quarter.
+Other items (net) - a favourable variance of £7k.
+(111) (89) 22 Internal Audit Employee costs - an adverse variance of £9k.
 The need for an additional Grade 5 post was identified after the 2017/18 budget was set.
 This post was filled and has since become vacant.
 Revised resource requirements are in place and the budget adjusted for from 2018/19.
 An External Quality Assessment (EQA) was carried out in February 2018.
 The EQA is a means to measure Internal Audit's compliance against the Public Sector Internal Audit Standards (PSIAS).
 An adverse variance of £2k is expected.
 Other items (net) - a favourable variance of £2k.
-(11) (9) 2 Shared Legal Services Employee costs - £46k adverse variance.
+(11) (9) 2 Shared Legal Services Employee costs - £56k adverse variance.
 There were two roles where it was anticipated that these would cease once the Shared Legal Services model was live.
-This was not the case, the roles ended in October 2017 Legal expenses - expenditure relating to the provision of legal services is charged directly to the service area in which the work took place resulting in a favourable variance of £48k.
+This was not the case, the roles ended in October 2017 Legal expenses - expenditure relating to the provision of legal services is charged directly to the service area in which the work took place resulting in a favourable variance of £39k.
 This variance was not identified as a savings opportunity for the 2018/19 budget, so will be corrected in 2019/20.
-Other items (net) an adverse variance of £17k (6) (15) (9) Development Management It is anticipated that employee costs will result in a favourable variance of £28k, an improvement of £25k since the previous quarter.
-There is significant change planned in this area i.e. posts being recruited to and service requirements being reviewed.
-Legal costs awarded for appeals - an under spend of £105k, an increase of £27k since Quarter 3.
-Due to its unpredictable nature, it is recommended that an earmarked reserve be set up to ensure that the core budget can remain relatively stable and the reserve is utilised to smooth year on year changes.
-It is recommended that this favourable variance be transferred to the earmarked reserve.
-The Council's Joint Strategic Plan places a clear 670 960 290
+5 19 14